Wednesday, August 28, 2024

 in your oversized glasses

-could any lens have foreseen
+how could any lens

-how our state bird
+have foreseen our state bird

-became a cardinal sin?
+being a cardinal sin?

-The collar of memory tries
+Now, the collar of memory

-or circles like a bull with horns
+circles me like a bull with horns

-lowered and nose flared,
+lowered and nose flared

 as if all the black bulls